 - Affordable: Price less costly than other types of cookware, such as stainless steel.

-- Oven-safe: Most aluminum cookware is safe in the oven, so you can feel free when baking and cooking on the stove.
+- Oven-safe: Most aluminum cookware is safe in the oven, so you can feel free when using it for baking as well as cooking on the stove.

 - Not durable: A soft metal, it is easily scratched and dented regularly.
 Even if you carefully use your cookware, aluminum is effortless to dent.

-- Not healthy: Aluminum is a reactive metal that can leach into food.
+- Not healthy: Aluminum is a reactive metal, meaning that it can leach into food.
 This is especially true when cooking acidic foods, such as tomatoes or citrus fruits, will release Aluminum ions which are harmful to health if consumed in high amounts.

 - Not suitable for induction cooktops: You can not use aluminum cookware in induction cooktops because it doesn’t have magnetic properties.